oarepo/oarepo-model-builder-workflows/README.md

 - DB table of the parent record is extended with `oarepo_workflows.records.models.RecordWorkflowParentModelMixin` to include the workflow field
 - A workflow component (`oarepo_workflows.services.components.workflow.WorkflowComponent`) is added to model service components.

+## Tests

+Note: the tests generated with oarepo-model-builder-tests plugin are not compatible with the workflow plugin.
+You need to write your own tests for the workflow.

+## Usage remarks

+The workflow module depends on the record and initial data passed to the permission policy.
+In the current version invenio does not pass those.
+To circumvent this, you need to use the oarepo forks of the following invenio modules:

+- invenio-records-resources
+- invenio-drafts-resources